mseri/rails-purecss/README.md

 # Purecss

-Pure (purecss.io) is a set of small, responsive CSS modules that you can use in every web project realized by the yahoo developer team.
+Pure is a set of small, responsive CSS modules that you can use in every web project realized by the yahoo developer team.
 This gem adds it to the Assets Pipeline of Rails 3.2.
+Additionally it provides a jquery function that automatically enables the dropdown menu without the need of YUI or other addiotional scripting.

 I cite directly from [purecss.io](http://purecss.io)
  > CSS with a minimal footprint.